hubbub-tech/blubber-orm/src/blubber_orm/versions/README.md

 <mark>Notice</mark>: Don't be a dummy and run an untested set of commands on a production database.

 You'll regret it.
 Script responsibly.

+## CLI database functions with Python

+* To create a version of the database use, `python3 path/to/blubber_cli.py --func create --version 020000`.
+* To destroy a version of the database use, `python3 path/to/blubber_cli.py --func destroy --version 020000`.
+* You can only destroy the version that you last created.
+* You should NOT create over an existing set of database tables.